Find a Texas Attorney

 Any person suspecting abuse and not reporting it can be held liable for a misdemeanor or state jail felony.
 Time frames for investigating reports are based on severity of allegations.
-Reporting suspected elder abuse makes it possible for a family to get help.
+Reporting suspected elder abuse to the Texas Adult Protective Services makes it possible for a family to get help.
 Individuals will have their identity concealed and will not run the risk of facing either civil or criminal liability.

 Any Texas resident who knows about elder abuse and decides not to report it will be charged and convicted of a Class B misdemeanor.
 Texas law forbids anyone from filing a false claim of elder abuse.
 The Adult Protective Services (APS) is responsible for investigating any claims of elder abuse that take place within a care facility, including private homes.